 We had a terrific annual Canadian Buyer’s Guide.
 Every car with images, specifications and a price guide, too.
 You could go back over the years and check pricing and new model introductions.
 It was useful and fun.

 An archive of home pages was created and a link to it placed in the menu.
 It went way back.
 You could pick a date, click and there would be CanadianDriver’s front page just as it was years ago, or last week.
 All the links worked; Grant’s son combed the site for broken links.

 Every Christmas, Grant would put a wreath on the front page with Happy Holidays under it.
 On Remembrance Day, we’d put a poppy on the front page with Lest We Forget.

 When we first started making money, we’d send a cheque for $25 to each of our contributors at Christmas time.
 When we were making more, we sent $50.
 When we were doing better, we sent everyone $100.
 They were always surprised and appreciative.

-At one point our site was completely duplicated by some outfit based in China.
+At one point our site was completely duplicated by some outfit with servers based in China.
 I think they changed the name a bit: Canada Drives, or something like that.
 As I say, it was the entire site, but the links didn’t work.
-They stuck little pay-for-click ad’s on the pages.
-Eventually it was removed.
+They stuck little pay-per-click ad’s on the pages.
+Eventually the site disappeared.

 CanadianDriver.com didn’t bombard you with ad’s.
 We tried to make it so that nothing popped up, obscured the page, diverted you elsewhere or otherwise annoyed visitors.
 I think we were kind of the PBS of automotive sites.
 Yes, our revenue came from advertising, but we didn’t hit you over the head with it.